 Support: Shoes were evaluated based on how well they aligned with different arch types and provided structure, important especially for those who overpronate.

-Comfort: Reviewers looked for shoes with adequate cushioning in the heel and midsole, ensuring a satisfying fit for long periods of walking without fatigue.
+Comfort: Reviewers looked for shoes with adequate cushioning in the heel and midsole, ensuring a satisfying, comfortable fit for long periods of walking without fatigue.

 Design: Reviewers looked for shoes with a curved or rocker-style sole to encourage a smoother stride and help stabilize gait.
 Heel cushioning was also considered to ensure additional shock absorption during walking.